zimivanende/BoomiFlow-SearchFilterTable/README.md

 * If the outcome has a "Label" set then this is used as the tooltip otherwise the outcome's name is used.

-* "OnSelect" is a special case and is attached to the action of clicking a tree node.
+* "OnSelect" is a special case and is attached to the action of clicking a table row.

 * If the outcome's developer name begins with "CM" (case insensitive) then the outcome is added to either the main tree or the current node's context menu rather than as a button.